StephenTetteh-Nirvana/Farmerline-Assessment/README.md

 A simplified dashboard built with React that displays key farmer information.

 ## Login Credentials
+  Use the credentials below to login admin account :

 - Email: admin@farmerline.co
 - Password: password123